 Location of Burial

 More About Second Lieutenant Hoyer

-Lieutenant Hoyer was editor in chief of the Daily Cardinal and The Wisconsin Magazine, a member of White Spades, Iron Cross, Sigma Delta Chi, the Student Conference, the Y.M.C.A Cabinet and the Wisconsin Dramatic Society.
-While attending the university Lt.
+Lieutenant Hoyer was editor in chief of The Daily Cardinal and The Wisconsin Magazine, a member of White Spades, Iron Cross, Sigma Delta Chi, the Student Conference, the Y.M.C.A Cabinet and the Wisconsin Dramatic Society.
+While attending the University of Wisconsin-Madison, Lt.
 Hoyer was also a member of the Sigma Chi fraternity.
-After graduating he accepted a position teaching English in government schools in Japan and Manchuria and also did work with the Y.M.C.A.
-After several years in Asia, he returned to Wisconsin and was working towards an M.A. when the war broke out.
+After graduating, he accepted a position teaching English in government schools in Japan and Manchuria and worked with the Y.M.C.A.
+After several years in Asia, he returned to Wisconsin and was working towards an master's degree when the war broke out.

 He applied and was admitted to the First Officers’ Training Camp and was assigned to the 5th Company.
 Upon completion of training, he was held over for the Second Officers’ Training Camp and was assigned to the 9th Company.
-Upon completion he was ordered overseas and sailed 17 Jan 1918.
+Upon completion, he was ordered overseas and sailed Jan.
+17, 1918.
 Then after a course in the A.E.F.
 School, he was assigned to the 6th Marines.
 He stayed with this regiment for two months before being transferred to the 23rd Infantry, where he remained until his death.

-Lieutenant Hoyer was killed by enemy machine gun fire on July 18th, 1918, at Château-Thierry.
+Lt.
+Hoyer was killed by enemy machine gun fire on July 18, 1918, at Château-Thierry.